 Test and Trace

-As part of our preparations to keep you safe on campus, we have introduced a Test and Trace Procedure for students, staff and visitors.
+We are operating a Test and Trace Procedure for students, staff and visitors.
 The Test and Trace scheme is a key part of the UK’s ongoing response to help contain the spread of COVID-19.

 Our COVID-19 symptoms section sets out what you need to do if: